timmussack/reactnativepresentation/README.md

 > Install Expo Go on your mobile device from app store

-  - Load QR code into Expo Go (camera on iPhone, in app on Android)
+  - Load project onto Expo Go using the QR code